 Secure mode can be locked or unlocked on a node operating in secure mode.
 The default status is unlocked, and only a Superuser can issue a lock.
 When secure mode is locked, the node's configuration (including Ethernet port status) and lock status cannot be changed by any network user.
 To have a secure node's lock removed, contact Cisco Technical Support to arrange a Return Material Authorization (RMA) for the shelf assembly.
+See the "Obtaining Documentation and Submitting a Service Request" section on page lxiv as needed.
 Enabling a lock makes a permanent change to the shelf's EEPROM.